Nelson Velazquez Preview, Player Props: Royals vs. Red Sox

 Nelson Velazquez At The Plate

-- Velazquez is batting .235 with four doubles, nine home runs and five walks.
+- Velazquez is hitting .247 with five doubles, nine home runs and five walks.

-- He has gone deep in nine games this season (34.6%), homering in 9.9% of his trips to the plate.
+- He has gone deep in nine games this season (33.3%), homering in 9.5% of his chances at the plate.

-- Velazquez has had at least one RBI in 38.5% of his games this year (10 of 26), with more than one RBI four times (15.4%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 11 games this year (40.7%), Velazquez has picked up an RBI, and in five of those games (18.5%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.